Glyphack/Glyphack/content/posts/planning-my-day.md

 ## Repetitive tasks

-There are things I want to do everyday, like my morning routine or preparing meals.
+There are things I want to do everyday, like my morning routine.
-Having a prepared list of these kind of work saves a lot of time because I don't have to remember, and write them down everyday.
+Having a prepared list of these kind of work saves a lot of time, because I don't have to remember, and write them down everyday.
 Even some of my goals consists of repetitive tasks, like for chess I wanted to play a game everyday.

-Writing down this list also helped me with creating a habit of doing these things, For example when I added meditation to this list, only by seeing this everyday I did not forgot to do it.
+Writing down this list also helped me with creating a habit of doing these things, For example when I added meditation to this list, only by seeing this everyday I did not forgot about it.

 For me this list is very simple, I just wrote down things I have to do.
 There are some things that I don't do everyday but I still listed them only to not forget to do them.